Xihan-Aaron/PhoneZone/README.md

 For sign in and sign up, there is a middlewear that makes sure that if the session has a user_id, it will be redirected to the main page.

 Signout will destroy the session.
 When the session is destroyed, then the client will be unable to access profile and checkout due to the middlewear.
+There is a modal to confirm if you wish to sign out.

 If a user is searching something or have selected something in the main page but is not signed in, they will be reverted back to that page when they immediately sign in or sign up.